Ensuring Human Rights Violations Are Seen and Heard

 Human rights violations are sustained through silence, distortion, and fear.
 Visibility brings accountability.

 Authoritarian actors often rely on silence, intimidation, and distorted stories to justify abuse.
-By connecting rigorous investigation with clear public narratives, violations are brought into public view, and the defense of rights remains visible in public life.
+By connecting rigorous investigation with clear public narratives, Cristosal brings violations into public view and keeps the defense of rights visible

 How Voice Is Protected and Amplified